 People’s Park is the perfect place for people-watching or relaxing in the shade of trees.
 Locals come here for a walk, to exercise, sing, dance and play chess or cards.
 We got to see traditional Uighur songs and dances.

 People’s Park cannot be accessed from People’s Square.
-You have to walk down one of the streets on the side of the park to get in.
+You have to walk down one of the streets on the side of the park to get in, but it’s well worth it.

 #6 Watch the city from the top of a Ferris wheel